Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Numerical Results

-\textbf{Obstacles:} We assess the performance of our approach according to two levels of obstacle densities in the area and refer to them as \emph{low} and \emph{high}.
+\textbf{Obstacles:} We assess the performance of our approach according to two levels of obstacle densities in the area and refer to them as \emph{low obstacle density (LOD)} and \emph{high obstacle density (HOD)}.
 They are implemented by dropping in the simulated service area, respectively, $15$ and $60$ cylindrical obstacles with a radius of $2.5$m and a height of $2$m.
 They move at a speed of $2$m/s - $20$m/s following the same Random Waypoint model applied to UEs.